ckharvey/ZaraStar/README.md

 # ZaraStar
 ZaraStar ERP++

 This is the repository for the ZaraStar open-source project.
-The main site is https://zarastar.xyz

 At this time, here is the original source code for the project that started in 1998 and wound-down in 2016.
 ZaraStar is a comprehensive ERP application principally written in Java on the back-end.
 Embedded JDBC calls to a MySQL database (running initially on the Apache web server and Tomcat servlet container; but latterly on Tomcat alone), generated HTML and JavaScript.
 Other run-time support was through CSS and JavaScript loads.